 The assessment can take place during a face-to-face interaction with a new or existing client.
 Phone-based meetings are not accepted.
-Your internal assessor must attend the two observation meetings, observe your communication skills and complete the required documentation.
-There are two observations: one is a fact finder and the other is presenting a financial plan.
+Your internal assessor must attend the two observation meetings, or watch a recording of the meeting and observe your communication skills and complete the required documentation.
+There are two observations: one is a fact find meeting and the other is presenting a financial plan.
 It does not need to be the same client.
 The observations can take place at any time but must be within the semester you are enrolled in and all the documentation must be submitted to the FAAA via FAAA Learn by the advertised due date in order for the result to be processed for the relevant semester.
 Any changes to these time frames need to be discussed with the education team.

-Students are assessed as either meeting the standard required or not meeting the standard required.
+Candidates are assessed as either meeting the standard required or not meeting the standard required.

-For your Observations, you must be able to demonstrate the following competencies, as outlined by the FPSB.
+For the Observations, you need to demonstrate the following competencies, as outlined by the FPSB.
 The Board has identified the professional communication skills that are necessary to deliver financial planning at an appropriate level of competence and professionalism:

-Professional skills - Communication

-PS.301 Gives attention to what the client and others are saying and takes time to understand the points being made.
+Professional skills - Communication PS.301 Gives attention to what the client and others are saying and takes time to understand the points being made.
 PS.302 Establishes good rapport with the client and others.
 PS.303 Communicates information and ideas orally in a manner understandable to the client and others PS.304 Communicates information and ideas in writing in a manner understandable to the client and others.
 PS.305 Presents logical and persuasive rationales.
 PS.306 Deals effectively with objections and complaints.
 PS.307 Gains agreement with the client and others.